simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - If you hit IOPS limit exceeded, IO requests start queuing, may slow down your app
         - increase size of volume
         - switch to io1 from gp2 if need more than 16K IOPS
+- If volumes are impaired
+    - perform consistency check
+        - Stop applications using it
+        - Enable I/O on the volume
+        - (can also have auto-enabled I/O on the volume, which makes volume immediately available, even if impaired)

 #### Elastic Load Balancers
 - Targets